fosspost/notes.fosspost.org/multimedia/ffmpeg.md

 Additionally, you can use the **-fuzz 10%** option to get better size.
 But as you increase the fuzz percentage.
 The quality will increase.

 Note that the temproary raw video size is huge; maybe a hundreds of megabytes.
 So you need to have some free disk space to avoid some weird caching errors.
+After you are done of generating the GIF file from the raw video, you can remove it.